Mauricio-xxi/iron-car-racing/README.md

 ## Backlog

-The car can accelerate and brake.
+The car can accelerate and brake
-The obstacles can slow down or accelerate.
+The obstacles can slow down or accelerate
 Include Music
-Count the advanced meters (Score).
+Count the advanced meters (Score)
-You can choose between three cars with different skills.
+You can choose between three cars with different skills
-Win lives and with each impact that the car is deformed.
+Win lives and with each impact that the car is deformed
-The map can rotate.
+The map can rotate

 ## Data structure

 Class Game(){
   this.car
   this.map
   this.obstacle
   this.metersCount
     drawCar()
     drawMap()
     start()
     assingControlsKeys()
     pause()
     end()
     colisionCar()
     mapMovement()
 }

 Class Car(){
   this.posX
   this.posY
     moveCar()
     acelerateCar()
 }

 Class Obstacle(){
   this.posX
   this.posY
     createObst()
     acelerateObst()
 }

 Class Map(){

 }

 ## States y States Transitions

 - splashScreen
   start button
-- Choose your car (optional backlog) choose between 3 cars whit different skills
+- Choose your car (optional backlog)
+  choose between 3 cars whit different skills
 - gameScreen
   Canvas
 - gameoverScreen
   game over message & restart

 ## Task
-Task definition in order of priority

 Create the file structure
 Create the constructors of the Classes
 Create a square
 Draw a square on the srceen
 Create the ground
 Draw the ground on the screen
 Place correctly the elements
 Make the square moves
 Create an obstacle
 Draw the obstacle correctly
-Make the ground + the obstacle move at the same time Create a collision
+Make the ground + the obstacle move at the same time
+Create a collision
 Take off a life if there is a collision
 Restart the map if there is a collision
 Game over screen if it has a collision
 Make a meters counter
 Create start page
 Create Game ver page

 ## Links